Blazemeter/taurus/site/dat/docs/Tsung.md

     default-address: http://blazedemo.com  # base address for HTTP requests

     think-time: 1s  # delay to make after executing this request, applies to all requests

+    timeout: 3s  # TCP connection timeout, applies to all requests

     headers:  # global headers, applies to all requests
       User-Agent: taurus-tsung